 11. The Total Brain Workout by Marcel Danesi

-Each of the 450 puzzles range from easy to advanced, so you can tailor your cognitive workout to your current level of functioning.
+Each of the 450 puzzles ranges from easy to advanced so that you can tailor your cognitive workout to your current level of functioning.
 Furthermore, each puzzle tells you exactly which area of your brain is being targeted as you’re working through it and the cognitive functions that are being controlled.

-This allows you to customize your own brain workout to your personal needs and the specific areas you want to improve.
+This allows you to customize your brain workout to your needs and areas of improvement.

 Final Thoughts on Memory Games for Adults